Annmixiu/MTANet/README.md

 ### Prediction result

-The visualization illustrates that our proposed MMNet can avoid the octave errors and reduce the prediction errors of the continuous melodic frames.
+The visualization illustrates that our proposed MMNet can avoid the octave errors and reduce the melody detection errors.

 <p align="center">
 <img src="fig/estimation.png" align="center" alt="Estimation" width="60%"/>